Makkkiiii/Automotive-Identity-and-Access-Control-System/README.md

 1. Open the GUI with `cargo run`.
 2. Review the Dashboard page.
-3. Open Customers, Vehicles, and Key Fobs to manually enter or load safe metadata records.
+3. Open Customers, Vehicles, and Key Fobs to manually create, load, and select cloud-backed records.
 4. Open Provisioning.
-5. Complete the guided vehicle access workflow.
+5. Connect the vehicle, register the key fob, initialize vehicle trust, issue the certificate, generate the challenge, sign the canonical payload, verify authentication, activate the secure session, and finalize/export the report.
-6. Review Protocol Artifacts.
+6. Review Protocol Artifacts and confirm selected-context certificate/session details are loaded.
 7. Review Credential Storage and confirm private key values are redacted.
-8. Export the provisioning report from Logs / Report.
-9. Launch diagnostics separately when testing adversarial validation.
+8. Use the encrypted key recovery action only when intentionally producing local recovery evidence.
+9. Open Diagnostics and run the No-AIACS Clone or protected attack validations.
+10. Review `attacker_artifacts/`, `diagnostic_results/`, and Neon `diagnostic_results` rows for report evidence.

 Selected cloud metadata records are now bound to the cryptographic provisioning flow: a selected/custom key fob uses its own Ed25519 keypair, receives a CA-issued certificate for that fob ID, signs the vehicle challenge as that fob, and syncs only safe certificate/session/audit metadata.
 Plaintext private keys and session secrets are not uploaded.